ccatherinee/CS262_final/README.md

 Ensure mr-input-1.txt through mr-input-M.txt are the map task input splits, where M is the number of map tasks as defined in the user program, is in the same folder as the user program user.py.

 In the user program user.py, the map and reduce functions must return iterables / generators (e.g., a list, or generated values via yield like in the given example code).
-Additionally, any imported libraries / functions that the user-defined map and reduce function use must be imported in constants.py.
+Additionally, any imported libraries / functions that the user-defined map and reduce function use must be imported in constants.py, which should also be in the same directory as master.py, worker.py, and user.py.

 You must set MASTER_HOST to your machine's IP address before running the MapReduce job, and set MASTER_PORT to whatever port you want your master node to run on.